shodievSA/shodievSA/README.md

-## Hi, I'm Abbos - a 19 y/o builder from Uzbekistan.
+## Hi, I'm Abbos - a 19 y.o builder from Uzbekistan.

 My philosophy is straightforward: build projects that solve my own problem in the first place.
 This approach might seem controversial, but I believe it is the only way to do a genuinely great job as a developer.